volegnar/legacyops/README.md

 ![amazing screenshot and s2](https://github.com/volegnar/legacyops/blob/main/screenshots/screenshot.png?raw=true)

 # About the game
 Legacy Ops is an online multiplayer Top-Down Shooter game with 2D graphics.
-The project's purpose is to revive online multiplayer games on legacy android devices.
+The project's purpose is to revive online multiplayer games on legacy Android devices.

 **The game features:**
 - an open world in which players shoot each other.